 Both models have a Hyperlapse option for creating a motion timelapse video.
 There is also a Dolly Zoom mode: the lens zooms in on a subject and at the same time the copter goes in reverse.
 For you photographers out there, you’ll want to check out the new Super Resolution mode, as well, which zooms to 48mm, shoots nine photos and then sews them together to make a 48-megapixel photo.

 The Mavic 2’s reported max flight time is an impressive 31 minutes.
 And the top speed is 44 mph.
 Both drones also have 8GB of internal storage and a microSD card slot if you want to expand that.

 How big are they?
 The new Mavics are slightly larger than the original Mavic Pro, but more aerodynamic.
 The new electronic speed controllers and motors means they operate more quietly as well.
 And with 10 new sensors built into their bodies, they better detect and avoid obstacles.

 The remote control is a smart update too.
 The cameras can stream high-quality 1080p video directly to connected smartphones and tablets from up to five miles away (way further than the Mavic Pro’s 1.2 miles range).
 DJI also added landing lights to help the Mavic land in low-light conditions.

 In conclusion, whether you choose the Pro or the Zoom, you’ll have identical bodies and flight capabilities.
 Both drones are available as of today at the DJI store.
 If you’re a video production professional, the prices are astonishingly reasonable: The Mavic 2 Zoom is priced at $1,299 and the Mavic 2 Pro at $1,499.

-Find out more about our Denver aerial photo and video for corporate video production.
+Find out more about our aerial and ground capabilities at our Denver video for corporate video production page.